austin-rt/austin-rt/README.md

 <h1 align="center">Hey, I'm Austin!</h1>

-A cameraman turned full-stack developer.
-I've always been fascinated by the inner workings of gadgets.
-From converting my vintage bikes into fixies to developing my own film photography, I disassemble and rebuild anything I can get my hands on just to understand how it works.
+From the lens of a camera to the lines of code, I've always been driven by my passion for understanding what makes things tick.
+I bring a unique blend of technical and creative abilities to my approach, whether writing code, working on vintage bikes, or shooting and developing my own film photography.
+This curiosity and a desire to connect led me to bridge gaps in the film industry and now in the tech world.

-I am a bridger of gaps.
-Whether Digital, IRL, or Web3, I have always had a passion for connecting my friends with my friends.
-Few things in life are as satisfying as being "the guy who knows the perfect person for that."
+As a design-focused software engineer, I bring my technical skills, artistic eye, and creative problem-solving to the table in equal measure.
+My constant drive to evolve and passion for mentoring others make me a valuable asset to any team.

 After a successful tenure in the film industry, I am further cultivating my curiosity and creative spirit by crafting code and connecting communities.